This is a deadly hazard in many areas of the world, including industrialized nations.

 As of 2012, researchers at the US Materials Recycling Design Group, Research Center for Strategic Materials, National Institute for Materials Science, have developed nanomaterials that can quickly and inexpensively detect and remove arsenic as well as other contamination including lead, mercury, cobalt, palladium, radioactive cesium, and strontium.

-These water-filtering nanomaterials are lightweight, thus allowing usage not only in large water processing units, but may also become available for individual use.
+These water-filtering nanomaterials are lightweight, thus allowing usage not only in large water processing units, but also the possibility of individual use.

 Arsenic water poisoning from environmental exposure in drinking water occurs worldwide and may be associated with heart disease, stroke, cancers, diabetes, and respiratory diseases.

-Water supplies in Bangladesh are an extreme example of arsenic water contamination from natural sources and more than half of that country’s population may be exposed to poisoning.
+Water supplies in Bangladesh are an extreme example of arsenic water contamination from natural sources where more than half of that country’s population may be exposed to poisoning.